-Think about your pricing structure from a client's perspective; it's reassuring to know there are options to choose from.
-However, studies show that giving customers too many options (often referred to as the "tyranny of choice") can actually lead to fewer sales.
+Think about your pricing structure from a customer's perspective; it's reassuring to know there are options to choose from.
+But giving customers too many options (often referred to as the "tyranny of choice") can actually lead to fewer sales, according to a Columbia University study.
 The ideal number of options typically falls between three and seven.